Welcome to Lab!

 - A la carte cafeteria and Café Lab dining plan, grades 6–12: Students (and parents!) may purchase food and beverages from the dining hall, snack bar, and coffee shop.
 Students may pay with cash, credit/debit card, or use their student ID like a debit card—families load money onto their student's card using “FreedomPay,” and then students receive a 10% discount on their purchases.

 - About a week later, you will receive login credentials that will give you access to the parent section of the Lab website.
-The parent section of the website connects you to useful information and it is here you will go to do a number of things like: order lunch or milk from Cafe Lab; report an absence; find forms, including medical and athletics forms.
+The parent section of the website connects you to useful information and it is where you will go to do a number of things like: order lunch or milk from Cafe Lab; report an absence; find forms, including medical and athletics forms.
 These same credentials will allow you to access Lab’s learning management system, Schoology.
 Rather than overwhelm you now, Lab will share information about this later.

 - Nursery/Kindergarten and Primary School: Each year, our principals work closely with teachers and school counselors to create diverse, dynamic classes that represent the best fit for each child.
-You will learn about your child’s class placement as part of the “Back to Lab” process in early August.
+You will learn about your child’s class placement as part of the “Back to Lab” process in August.

 - Lower School: Each year, our principal works closely with teachers and Learning & Counseling faculty to create well-balanced classroom communities.
 You will learn your child’s class placement as part of the “Back to Lab” process in August.

 - Middle School: Teachers and counselors review each new student’s academic record to determine placement in world language, math, and music courses.
 All other course placements are by grade.
 Administrators will contact you if they need more information.
-You will receive your child’s detailed schedule as part of the “Back to Lab” process in early August.
+You will receive your child’s detailed schedule as part of the “Back to Lab” process in August.

-Starting July 17 in PowerSchool (see above) High School students can access a listing of their courses with instructions for ordering books.
+- High School: All new High School students/families were invited to spend a half-day at Lab learning about the Program of Studies and completing their course registration.
+Assessments to determine placement in mathematics and world language are given, as needed.
+If you have questions about your half-day visit, please contact Jeannie Grbavac in Learning & Counseling by email or call 773-702-9445.
+Starting July 16 in PowerSchool (see above) High School students can access a listing of their courses with instructions for ordering books.
 Detailed schedules including courses, teachers, and class meeting times will be shared as part of the “Back to Lab” process in early August.

-Some school expenses are not included in Lab’s stated tuition and fees, such as: textbooks, gym clothes in grades 5–12, musical instrument rental and accessories, or photography supplies.
+- Some school expenses are not included in Lab’s stated tuition and fees, such as: textbooks, gym clothes in grades 5–12, musical instrument rental and accessories, or photography supplies.
 Additional fees may also be required for departmental activities, field trips, and Advanced Placement examinations.
 The total of these additional fees varies depending on your student’s grade level and participation in available school programs.

-Other optional fees include, but are not limited to: Extended Day programs, foreign exchange programs, some athletic team equipment, cafeteria meal plans, and extracurricular club conferences and field trips (such as travel to Model United Nations or debate competitions).
+- Other optional fees include, but are not limited to: Extended Day programs, foreign exchange programs, some athletic team equipment, cafeteria meal plans, and extracurricular club conferences and field trips (such as travel to Model United Nations or debate competitions).

-Lab uses a separate system, FACTS, to collect payments for additional charges, including certain field trips, classroom materials, Extended Day, and other miscellaneous items and activities.
+- Lab uses a separate system, FACTS, to collect payments for additional charges, including certain field trips, classroom materials, Extended Day, and other miscellaneous items and activities.
 If your family is new to Lab, you will receive an email from FACTS the very first time charges post to your account.
 Only then will you be required to set up your account to pay your bill.